Police

 Anna Brown had been to three hospitals within the week complaining of leg pains.

-Police escorted her out the St. Louis Hospital because she refused to leave, saying she was in too much pain to stand.
+Police escorted her out the St. Louis Hospital because she refused to leave.
+They said she was in too much pain to stand.

-She was carried to a squad car and driven to the Richmond Heights Police Department where officers carried her into a cell and laid her on the floor.
+Brown was reportedly carried to a squad car and driven to the Richmond Heights Police Department.
+Officers then carried her into a cell and laid her on the floor.
 She was found dead fifteen minutes later.

 Anna Brown’s Death